gomorpheus/morpheus-docs/experimental/innodb/mysqlRouter.rst

             Read/Write Connections: localhost:6448
             Read/Only Connections:  localhost:6449

-      #.
-Restart mysqlrouter service.
+        Enable and Restart mysqlrouter service.

         .. code-block:: bash

            systemctl restart mysqlrouter

-    #.
+           systemctl enable mysqlrouter

         To confirm if MySQL Router is listening on the ports you can run.

         .. code-block:: bash